zhenkewu/CFRL/docs/source/inputs_and_outputs/trajectory_arrays.rst

 time step.
 Each :math:`t=0,\dots,T` is called a time step, and the observed tuple :math:`(s_{it}, a_{it}, r_{it}, s_{i,t+1})` is called the transition for individual :math:`i` at time step :math:`t`.
-Let :math:`N` be the total number of individuals and :math:`T` be the total number of transitions in the trajectory.
+Let :math:`N` be the total number of individuals and :math:`T` be the total number of transitions of each individual.

 This section introduces Trajectory Arrays, which is how trajectories are represented in CFRL.
 Any trajectory satisfying the :ref:`data requirements <data_requirements>` can be represented by Trajectory Arrays.
 The trajectory inputs and outputs of CFRL functions and classes are all in the form of Trajectory Arrays.
-To convert trajectory data from a tabular format to Trajectory Arrays or from Trajectory Arrays to a tabular data, see :ref:`Tabular Trajectory Data <tabular_trajectory_data>`.
+To convert trajectory data from a tabular format to Trajectory Arrays or from Trajectory Arrays to a tabular format, see :ref:`Tabular Trajectory Data <tabular_trajectory_data>`.

 The sensitive attributes, states, actions, and rewards in a trajectory are represented by Trajectory Arrays of different formats, which are introduced below.